-- RG 105.96 You must demonstrate your organisational competence when you apply for an AFS licence.
-You may also need to demonstrate your organisational competence if you later apply to vary your licence authorisations. - RG 105.97 When you apply for an AFS licence, or to vary your licence authorisations, you must nominate your responsible managers in your application and answer questions about their role, training and experience, and which of the five options in Section C they meet.
+- RG 105.94 You must demonstrate your organisational competence when you apply for an AFS licence.
+You may also need to demonstrate your organisational competence if you later apply to vary your licence authorisations. - RG 105.95 When you apply for an AFS licence, or to vary your licence authorisations, you must nominate your responsible managers in your application and answer questions about their role, training and experience, and which of the five options in Section C they meet.
 You must also support your application with a 'core proof' demonstrating that your responsible managers: - (a) individually meet one of the five options in Section C for demonstrating appropriate knowledge and skills; and - (b) together have appropriate knowledge and skills to cover all of your financial services and products (see Section B).

-Note: For information on the licence application and licence variation processes and the core proof for demonstrating organisational competence, see the AFS Licensing Kit (RG 1, draft updated RG 2 and draft updated RG 3).
+Note: For information on the licence application and licence variation processes and the core proof for demonstrating organisational competence, see RG 1 and the AFS Licensing Kit.

-RG 105.98 If you apply to vary your AFS licence authorisations, you may need to add responsible managers to cover your new financial services or products.
-If so, you must also notify us: see RG 105.117.
+RG 105.96 If you apply to vary your AFS licence authorisations, you may need to add responsible managers to cover your new financial services or products.
+If so, you must also notify us: see RG 105.115.